Tarah Hogue is a curator, writer, and cultural worker based in Treaty 6 and 7 territories and the Métis homeland.

 She holds a master's degree in Critical and Curatorial Studies from the University of British Columbia and a bachelor of arts in Art History from Queen’s University.

-Raised in central Alberta, Hogue is of Métis and white settler ancestry and is a citizen of the Métis Nation of Alberta, with relatives from the Red River communities of St. Charles and St. François Xavier in Manitoba.
-She has written about her Métis family here.
+Raised alongside wâwâskêsiw sîpiy in central Alberta, Hogue is of Michif and Euro-Canadian ancestry.
+She is a citizen of the Métis Nation of Alberta, with relatives from the Red River communities of St. Charles and St. François Xavier in Manitoba.

 She can be reached at hogue.tarah at gmail dot com